stefan-hoeck/idris2-ilex/README.md

 We are going to look at how to do this in a more performant and elegant manner in a later section.

+I suggest you fire up a REPL session an experiment a bit with what kind of tokens our lexer is now capable of recognizing.

 <!-- vi: filetype=idris2:syntax=markdown
 -->